jhylin/Python_shiny_app/README.md

 # Python_shiny_app

-This is the initial repository for a Shiny app in Python, which will be worked on over the next few weeks.
-Data selection is currently underway - likely from PubChem this time.
+This repository currently holds one Shiny app in Python on PubChem data.
+Currently this app is only deployed and shared from the shinylive editer.
+A blog post will follow soon explaining the brief process of building this shiny app in Python and where to access it.